Asiana Treks and Tours

 Communication, Wi-Fi & Mobile Networks Summary:

 Electricity and charging facilities along the Panch Pokhari trekking route are available but limited and sometimes unreliable.
 Most teahouses in larger villages such as Chautara, Pauwa Bas, and Hile Bhanjyang provide basic electricity, often powered by solar panels or small generators.
-However, power cuts can be frequent due to the remote location and limited infrastructure, especially during bad weather or monsoon seasons.
-Charging electronic devices like phones, cameras, and power banks is usually possible for a small fee, but trekkers should be prepared for occasional delays or the need to conserve battery power.
+However, power cuts are frequent due to the remote location and limited infrastructure, especially during bad weather or the monsoon season.
+Charging electronic devices like phones, cameras, and power banks is usually possible for a small fee.
+Still, trekkers should be prepared for occasional delays or the need to conserve battery power.

 Asiana Treks and Tours advises trekkers to carry portable power banks and multi-adapters compatible with Nepal’s plug types (Type C, D, and M).
-Solar chargers can also be useful for longer stretches with no electricity access.
-It is important to use electricity responsibly and avoid overcharging devices, as power supply can be inconsistent.
-Planning to charge essential devices fully before heading into more remote sections of the trek ensures that you stay connected and capture memories without interruption.
+Solar chargers can also be helpful for longer stretches with no electricity access.
+It is important to use electricity responsibly and avoid overcharging devices, as the power supply can be inconsistent.
+Planning to fully charge essential devices before heading into more remote sections of the trek ensures you stay connected and capture memories without interruption.

 Electricity and Charging Facilities Summary:

-Electricity mainly available in larger villages via solar or generators
+• Electricity is mainly available in larger villages via solar or generators.

 Meals along the Panch Pokhari trekking route primarily consist of simple, nutritious Nepali and Tibetan-inspired dishes.
 Teahouses serve staples like dal bhat (lentil soup with rice), noodles, momos (dumplings), and vegetables.
 Asiana Treks and Tours ensures that meals are freshly prepared using local ingredients, catering to various dietary preferences with prior notice.
 Eating at local lodges also supports the village economy and offers an authentic cultural experience.

-Safe drinking water is a priority during the trek.
+Access to safe drinking water is a priority during the trek.
 It is advisable to drink bottled water, boil water, or use water purification tablets or filters provided by Asiana Treks to avoid waterborne illnesses.
 Hygiene standards in teahouses vary, with basic toilets and washing facilities.
-Carrying personal hygiene essentials like hand sanitizer, wet wipes, and biodegradable soap is recommended.
+Carrying personal hygiene essentials like hand sanitiser, wet wipes, and biodegradable soap is recommended.
 Maintaining good hygiene habits during the trek helps prevent stomach issues and enhances overall health.

 Meals, Water, & Hygiene Summary:

-Carry hand sanitizer, wet wipes, and biodegradable soap
+• Carry hand sanitiser, wet wipes, and biodegradable soap.

 Safety is paramount on the Panch Pokhari trek, and Asiana Treks and Tours is committed to ensuring trekkers’ well-being with well-prepared emergency protocols.
-Guides carry first aid kits equipped to handle common trekking injuries such as blisters, cuts, altitude sickness symptoms, and minor illnesses.
-They are trained in basic first aid and altitude sickness recognition to provide immediate care and advice.
+Guides carry first-aid kits equipped to treat common trekking injuries, such as blisters, cuts, altitude sickness symptoms, and minor illnesses.
+They are trained in basic first aid and in recognising altitude sickness to provide immediate care and advice.

-In emergencies, evacuation plans include coordinated transport to the nearest health facilities or air evacuation if necessary.
-The company maintains contacts with local hospitals in Kathmandu and district health centers en route.
+In emergencies, evacuation plans include coordinated transport to the nearest health facilities or, if necessary, air evacuation.
+The company maintains contacts with local hospitals in Kathmandu and district health centres en route.
 Trekkers receive detailed emergency contact information before departure, including local rescue services and company representatives available 24/7.
 Having comprehensive insurance with emergency evacuation coverage is mandatory to facilitate prompt assistance when needed.

 Emergency Contacts, First Aid & Evacuation Summary:

-Carrying luggage on the Panch Pokhari trek requires careful planning due to limited transport options and physical demands.
+Carrying luggage on the Panch Pokhari trek requires careful planning, given the limited transport options and the trek's physical demands.
 Asiana Treks and Tours offers porter services to ease the burden, allowing trekkers to enjoy the journey without excessive strain.
-Porters are experienced professionals who carry personal luggage, camping gear, and group equipment safely.
+Porters are experienced professionals who safely carry personal luggage, camping gear, and group equipment.

 Luggage, Porter & Weight Limit Summary:

-Porter services available for personal and group luggage
+• Porter services are available for personal and group luggage.

-Fair wages and tips encouraged to support porters
+• Fair wages and tips are encouraged to support porters.

-Travelers to Nepal for Panch Pokhari trekking require a valid passport and a Nepal tourist visa, which can be obtained on arrival at Tribhuvan International Airport or in advance from Nepalese consulates worldwide.
+Travellers to Nepal for the Panch Pokhari trek require a valid passport and a Nepal tourist visa, which can be obtained on arrival at Tribhuvan International Airport or in advance from Nepalese consulates worldwide.
 Tourist visas are usually granted for 15, 30, or 90 days, with fees varying by duration and nationality.
 It is essential to have a passport valid for at least six months beyond the planned departure date.

 Visa, Currency & Documentation Summary:

-Tourist visa obtainable on arrival or prior to Nepal entry
+• Tourist visa obtainable on arrival or before Nepal entry

-Passport must be valid for at least six months
+• The passport must be valid for at least six months.

-Nepalese Rupee (NPR) is official currency; carry cash for trekking
+• Nepalese Rupee (NPR) is the official currency; carry cash for trekking.

-Tribhuvan International Airport (TIA) in Kathmandu is the main entry point for international travelers embarking on the Panch Pokhari trek.
-Before arrival, trekkers must ensure they have a valid passport, visa, and proof of onward travel or return ticket.
-Nepal’s immigration process is generally straightforward, but patience is advised during peak tourist seasons due to long queues.
+Tribhuvan International Airport (TIA) in Kathmandu is the main entry point for international travellers embarking on the Panch Pokhari trek.
+Before arrival, trekkers must ensure they have a valid passport, visa, and proof of onward travel or a return ticket.
+Nepal’s immigration process is generally straightforward, but patience is advised during peak tourist seasons, as queues can be extended.

-Upon arrival, travelers undergo customs screening where prohibited items are checked.
-Carrying trekking permits and insurance documents is not mandatory at the airport but highly recommended to avoid delays later.
+Upon arrival, travellers undergo customs screening, during which prohibited items are checked.
+Carrying trekking permits and insurance documents is not mandatory at the airport, but it is highly recommended to avoid delays later.
 Asiana Treks and Tours provides airport pickup services and assists clients with smooth immigration procedures.
 COVID-19 protocols, if applicable, are communicated in advance to ensure compliance with Nepal’s health and safety regulations.

 Entry Requirements at TIA Summary:

-Trekking permits and insurance advised to have on hand
+• Trekking permits and insurance are advised to be on hand.

 Trip Itinerary